Wiretap and Gelfand-Pinsker Channels Analogy and its Applications: Abstract

 \section{Abstract}

-A framework of analogy between wiretap channels (WTCs) and state-dependent point-to-point channels with non-causal encoder channel state information (referred to as Gelfand-Pinker channels (GPCs)) is proposed.
-A good (reliable and secure) sequence of wiretap codes is shown to induce a good (reliable) sequence of codes for a corresponding GPC.
+An analogy framework between wiretap channels (WTCs) and state-dependent point-to-point channels with non-causal encoder channel state information (referred to as Gelfand-Pinker channels (GPCs)) is proposed.
+A good sequence of stealth-wiretap codes is shown to induce a good sequence of codes for a corresponding GPC.
 Consequently, the framework enables exploiting existing results for GPCs to produce converse proofs for their wiretap analogs.
-The fundamental limits of communication of two analogous wiretap and GP models are characterized by the same rate bounds; the optimization domains may differ.
 The analogy readily extends to multiuser broadcasting scenarios, encompassing broadcast channels (BCs) with deterministic components, degradation ordering between users, and BCs with cooperative receivers.
-Given a wiretap BC (WTBC) with two receivers and one eavesdropper, an analogous Gelfand-Pinsker BC (GPBC) is constructed by converting the eavesdropper's observation sequence to a state sequence with an appropriate product distribution, and non-causally revealing the states to the encoder.
-The transition matrix of the (state-dependent) GPBC is the appropriate conditional marginal of the WTBC's transition law, with the eavesdropper's output playing the role of the channel state.
+Given a wiretap BC (WTBC) with two receivers and one eavesdropper, an analogous Gelfand-Pinsker BC (GPBC) is constructed by converting the eavesdropper's observation sequence into a state sequence with an appropriate product distribution (induced by the stealth-wiretap code for the WTBC), and non-causally revealing the states to the encoder.
+The transition matrix of the state-dependent GPBC is extracted from WTBC's transition law, with the eavesdropper's output playing the role of the channel state.
 Past capacity results for the semi-deterministic (SD) GPBC and the physically-degraded (PD) GPBC with an informed receiver are leveraged to furnish analogy-based converse proofs for the analogous WTBC setups.
-This characterizes the secrecy-capacity regions of the SD-WTBC, which was an open problem until this work, as well as the PD-WTBC where the stronger receiver also observes the eavesdropper's channel output.
-These new derivations exemplify the strength of the wiretap-GP analogy as a research tool through which results on one problem directly translate into advances in the study of the other.
+This characterizes the secrecy-capacity regions of the SD-WTBC and the PD-WTBC, in which the stronger receiver also observes the eavesdropper's channel output.
+These derivations exemplify how the wiretap-GP analogy enables translating results on one problem into advances in the study of the other.